Video-Oasis: Rethinking Evaluation of Video Understanding: Exploring Algorithmic Designs

 \subsection{Adaptive Reasoning: When to Think and When to Perceive}

-In the V-Oasis suite, the necessity for multi-hop understanding based on complex spatio-temporal dependencies is critical.
-This requirement establishes thinking modes that leverage multi-step chains of thought as a compelling subject of investigation.
-To this end, we employ Qwen3-VL (8B)~\cite{qwem3_vl} as our base model to comparatively evaluate: 1) the intrinsic efficacy of the thinking mode, and 2) the impact of adaptive thinking via a VideoAuto-R1~\cite{videoautor1}.
-As detailed in \Cref{tab:main10}, the adaptive thinking ($\text{Qwen3-VL}_\text{AutoR1}$) outperforms an always-on thinking strategy ($\text{Qwen3-VL}_\text{think.}$), validating the necessity of modulating reasoning depth.
+Video-Oasis emphasizes strict spatio-temporal dependencies that often require multi-hop understanding.
+This makes reasoning-depth control an important design axis: models must decide not only how to perceive the video, but also when deeper reasoning is necessary.
+To this end, we employ Qwen3-VL (8B)~\cite{qwem3_vl} as the base model and compare: (i) the instruction-following mode, (ii) the thinking mode, and (iii) adaptive thinking via VideoAuto-R1~\cite{videoautor1}.
+As detailed in \Cref{tab:main10}, adaptive thinking ($\text{Qwen3-VL}_\text{AutoR1}$) outperforms an always-on thinking strategy ($\text{Qwen3-VL}_\text{think.}$), suggesting that reasoning depth should be adjusted to the question rather than fixed in advance.

-These observations naturally raise questions regarding the upper bound of a strategy that perfectly determines \textbf{when to think} versus \textbf{when to perceive}.
-To explore this, we introduce an oracle ensemble baseline ($\text{Qwen3-VL}_\text{voting}$), which considers a response correct if either the instruction-following or the thinking mode successfully solves the task.
-By effectively simulating an optimal selection between thinking and non-thinking states, the voting performance surges to 46.2, nearly closing the gap with the frontier-level Gemini 2.5 Pro (46.7).
-This finding yields a crucial insight: \textbf{the strategic optimization of "when to think" can be as impactful as the raw scale of the model's architecture.}
+We further ask how much performance could improve if the model chose the better mode for each question.
+To explore this, we introduce an oracle ensemble baseline ($\text{Qwen3-VL}_\text{voting}$), which considers a response correct if either the instruction-following ($\text{Qwen3-VL}_\text{inst.}$) or the thinking mode ($\text{Qwen3-VL}_\text{think.}$) successfully solves the task.
+By simulating an optimal selection between thinking and non-thinking states, the voting baseline reaches 46.2, nearly closing the gap with the frontier-level Gemini-2.5-Pro (46.7).
+This finding yields a crucial insight: \textbf{the strategic optimization of when to think can be as impactful as the raw scale of the model's architecture.}